 A Chiller is a huge machine and they work 24 hours a day.
-They ought to be given satisfactory attention and well maintains.
+They ought to be given satisfactory attention and well maintained.
 It is a facilitator of a heat exchanger between the within and the outside of a structure.

 So, as we discussed above in detail you need a Chiller for your application to get good results at a low cost.

 FAQ of Chiller